Controller

 html

 Outputs an HTML tag.
-It must have a mandatory attribute tag
+It must have a mandatory attribute tag specifying the tag name.

-can contain attributes for the tag.
+An optional tag attributes can contain attributes for the tag.
 Enclosed in this statement can be

-whose output will be inside the generated HTML tag.
+other statements such as process, call or invoke whose output will be inside the generated HTML tag.

 This statemet is typically used to output a part of the html page that is inside an XSL.